This post may contain affiliate links.Please read our disclosure policy.

 Instructions

-• In a bowl, whisk together eggs, milk, sugar, dissolved cornstarch, vanilla extract, and cinnamon.
+• In a bowl, whisk together the eggs, milk, sugar, dissolved cornstarch, vanilla extract, and cinnamon.

 • Place brioche bread in a shallow baking pan and pour batter over the bread.
 Let the bread soak for about 1 minute per side until the mixture is absorbed.